skywind3000/vim-navigator/README.md

 ## Features

 - Better layout: each column can have different width.
 Columns with short texts will not occupy a lot of space.
-- Customizable: separator style and visibility, bracket (around key character) visibility, spacing, padding, and position.
+- Fully customizable: separator style and visibility, bracket (around key character) visibility, spacing, padding, highlighting, and position.
 - Zero timeout mode and adaptive window size.
 - Buffer local keymaps for different file types.
 - Unambiguity syntax to define a command or key sequence.